 Over the years the Office of the Treasurer has seen tremendous changes and reflected the often turbulent history of our nation.
 It is the only office in the Treasury Department that is older than the Department itself.
 Originally, the Continental Congress created joint treasurers of the United Colonies on July 29, 1775.
 At that time, the Continental Congress appointed Michael Hillegas and George Clymer to serve.
 They were instructed to reside in Philadelphia, which was the home of the Continental Congress.
 Their major responsibility was to raise money for the Revolutionary War.
 Unlike today's Treasurer, neither of their signatures appeared on the "continentals" as the paper money was then called.

 The Treasurer of the United States has direct oversight over the U.S. Mint, the Bureau of Engraving and Printing and Fort Knox and is a key liaison with the Federal Reserve.
 In addition, the Treasurer serves as a senior advisor to the Secretary in the areas of community development and public engagement.
+In September 2022, Treasury established the Office of Tribal and Native Affairs, which is led by the Treasurer who coordinates Tribal relations across the Department.

 - U.S. Mint